treagod/meridian/docs/guide/troubleshooting.md

 ## Distroless Or Scratch Image Has No `curl` Or `wget`

-Problem: the app starts, but you expect Meridian's health probe to fail because the app image is distroless or `FROM scratch`.
+Not actually a problem, but it comes up often enough to answer here: Meridian never runs `curl` or `wget` inside your app image.
+The health probe runs from a temporary container on `meridian-proxy` and reaches the app over the network, so a distroless or `FROM scratch` image with no shell works fine.

-Root cause: this is usually not a problem.
-Meridian does not run `curl` or `wget` inside the app image; it runs a temporary probe container on `meridian-proxy`.
+The one case where it does break is when the *probe* image cannot be pulled on the host.

 Diagnose: